syl20bnr/spacemacs/README.md

 ## Dotdirectory (~/.spacemacs.d)

-Like =Emacs=, Spacemacs initialization can also be contained in an =init.el= file in a special directory =~/.spacemacs.d=.
-The contents of the dotfile should be then copied in the =init.el= file.
+Like `Emacs`, Spacemacs initialization can also be contained in an `init.el` file in a special directory `~/.spacemacs.d`.
+The contents of the dotfile should be then copied in the `init.el` file.

 # Learning Spacemacs